I have always been fascinated by the potential of using my hands to create useful objects.

 My glaze palette is primarily mattes, high alumina formulations that absorb light rather than reflect it, contrasted with unglazed areas, and splashed with high gloss glazes, often copper reds.
 Today I fire them in a 65 cu. ft. car kiln (in a reduction atmosphere), one I built in 1993.
 My pots are microwave and dishwasher safe, and safe to use in the oven provided the oven is not preheated.

-My inspirations come from objects I enjoy using, or find visually pleasing, and I have always been fascinated with containers.
+I have always been fascinated with containers.
+I also find inspiration in the works of all the potters who derive(d) their ideas of what makes up a good pot from the Hamada, Leach, Cardew, Shimaoka, and Casson influences.
 Above all, my hope is that my pots occupy their spaces well.
-I also find inspiration in the works of all the potters who derive(d) their ideas of what makes up a good pot from the Hamada, Leach, Cardew, Shimaoka, and Casson influences.

-My pots may be purchased here in Seagrove at my studio on Fork Creek Mill Rd; at Seagrove Creations right off of Exit 61 on Interstate 73/74/220; at Pea Island Gallery in Salvo, NC; at Seagrove Pottery in Cary, NC; My Mountain Home in Blowing Rock, NC; and Turning Leaf Wood Art in Blue Ridge, GA.
+My pots may be purchased here in Seagrove at my studio on Fork Creek Mill Rd; at Seagrove Creations right off of Exit 61 on Interstate 73/74/220; at Pea Island Gallery in Salvo, NC; at Seagrove Pottery here in Seagrove and in Cary, NC; My Mountain Home in Blowing Rock, NC; Fine Art @ Baxters in New Bern, NC; and Turning Leaf Wood Art in Blue Ridge, GA.

 Tom Gray Pottery-handmade pots for the arts, acts and rituals of food preparation, serving and dining.